megaphone image

 The Universal Application

-The Universal Application was created in 2007 and is similar to the Common App but only has 2 current participating colleges.
-Same as the Common App, students only need to fill out this application one time and then the same application can be submitted to all participating colleges on the student's list.
-Many colleges that accept the Universal App will also accept the Common App.
+The Universal Application was created in 2007 and is similar to the Common App but only has 1 current participating college.
+Same as the Common App, students only need to fill out this application one time and then the same application can be submitted to all participating colleges on the student’s list.

 Individual College Applications